A generalized family of transcendental functions with one dimensional Julia sets: Introduction

-An entire function is holomorphic on the whole complex plane, the Fatou set $\mathcal{F}(f)$ of a rational or entire function $f$ is the set where the iterates $f^n$ form a normal family (in the sense of Montel).
-The Julia set $\mathcal{J}(f)$ is the complement of the Fatou set with respect to the Riemann sphere (if $f$ is rational) or the complex plane (if $f$ is entire).
+A holomorphic (analytic) function $f:\mathbb{C}\to\mathbb{C}$ defined on the whole complex plane is called entire.
+The entire functions include polynomials and transcendental (non-polynomial) functions.
+Examples of transcendental functions include the exponential function, the logarithm, and the trigonometric functions.
+The dynamical behavior of $f$ is the study of the iteration of $f$ on the complex plane.
+Let $f^n$ denote the $n$-th iterate of $f$, $n\in\mathbb{N}$.
+The Fatou set $\mathcal{F}(f)$ of an entire function $f$ is the set where the iterates $f^n$ form a normal family (sequences having convergent subsequences in the sense of Montel, i.e., $\widehat{\mathbb{C}}=\mathbb{C}\cup\{\infty\}$ with the spherical metric).
+The Julia set $\mathcal{J}(f)$ is the complement of the Fatou set \cite{Milnor2006}.

-In \cite{Baker1975}, the Fatou set of a transcendental function has no unbounded, multiply connected components, implying that the Julia set can not be totally disconnected, contains a non-trivial continuum, and has Hausdorff dimension at least one.

-In \cite{Misiurewicz1981}, the Julia set of the exponential function is the whole plane, implying the Hausdorff dimension is $2$; a transcendental function, where the Julia set is not the whole plane and the Hausdorff dimension is $2$, was provided in \cite{McMullen1987}; the transcendental functions with Hausdorff dimension in the interval $(1,2]$ were constructed in \cite{Stallard1997, Stallard2000}; a transcendental function with Hausdorff dimension and packing dimension $1$ was constructed in \cite{Bishop2018}, this provided the first example with Hausdorff dimension $1$, packing dimension $1$, and order of growth $0$, solving an open problem of Baker since 1975; the method in \cite{Bishop2018} was also applied in many other examples, including Baker's original example \cite{Baumgartner2015}.

-An important class of functions in transcendental entire functions is the Eremenkro Lyubich class, denoted by $\mathcal{B}$, where the singular sets are bounded (but possibly infinite) \cite{EremenkoLyubich1987}.
-Let $f$ be a rational or an entire function and $\al\in\widehat{\mathbb{C}}$.
-The number $\al$ is called a singular value if $f$ is not a smooth covering map over any neighborhood of $\al$.
-We denote the set of all singular values by $\mbox{sing}(f^{-1})$.
-In other words, if $\al$ is a non-singular value of $f$, then there exists a neighborhood $V$ of $\al$, where every branch of $f^{-1}$ in $V$ is well defined and is a conformal map of $V$.
-In the case of a rational function $f$, $\mbox{sing}(f^{-1})$ is nothing but the set of all critical values, that is the images of critical points.
-The Hausdorff dimension of the Julia sets of Eremenko-Lyubich functions is strictly larger than $1$ \cite{Stallard1996}, whereas the packing dimension is always $2$ \cite{RipponStallard2005}.
-Hence, the examples with both Hausdorff dimension and packing dimension $1$ are not in the Eremenkro-Lyubich class.